ajaytalanki/SteamReviewAnalyzer/README.md

 Definition: The positive score represents the degree or intensity of positive sentiment expressed in the text.
 It quantifies how positive or favorable the text is.
 Range: A higher positive score indicates a more positive sentiment, with the range being 0-1.

+## Visualization/Results
+The program displays the distribution of frequencies for negative, neutral, and positive scores.
+The average of each score is also displayed.

+## Limitations
+Due to time and space constraints, the program only retrievs 500 reviews of the given steam game.
+These reviews may also not be representative of the population, as the reviews are retrieved by the API.
+Laslty, reviews that are over 500 words are ignored, as this is intensive for the model.